microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/freezer_monitor/_index.md

       1. Enter 'Freezer too warm - food at risk' as the Rule name
    4. Section 2
       1. Select 'Chicago' as the data source in query 'A'
-      2. Select 'Temperature' as the Metric in auery 'A'
+      2. Select 'Temperature' as the Metric in query 'A'
       3. Enter '15' as the Threshold in expression 'C'
       4. Click the 'Preview' button
       5. It's difficult to determine which series is which, so let's fix the series names